rhos-infra/shade_janitor/README.md

     ./janitor.py --cloud qeos7 --substring smb

-To list old resources
+To list old (oldest instance and associated resources)

     ./janitor.py --cloud qeos7 --old

-To cleanup old resources
+To cleanup old (oldest instance and associated resources)

     ./janitor.py --cloud qeos7 --old --cleanup

+Experimental Feature(s):

+unused resources

+    janitor.py --unused

+this will look through the current resources and attempt to identify any network resources not associated with IPs or VMs.
+These sets of resources can then be processed for cleanup.